 Welcome to Nichols Class – Year 2

-Our topic this term is…
+Our topic for term six is:

 Any website links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by St James CE School of any of the products, services or opinions.
 St James CE School bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Please contact us if a link fails to work or takes you to a site that you would not expect.